akauppi/firebase-jest-testing/README.md

 $ npm install
 ```

-You'll need to do this also for the functions emulated:
+You need to do this also for `sample/functions` (runs its own Node version):

 ```
 $ (cd sample/functions && npm install)